Skip to content

 yarn add @react-email/render react

-The EmailModule requires the QueueModule to be configured first, since emails are dispatched through a queue.
-Register the queue, then configure the email module:
+The EmailModule requires the QueueModule, since emails are dispatched through a queue.
+Register the queue, then configure the email module with your SMTP URL:

 import { Module } from 'stratal/module'